DennisSchulmeister/wifi-config/README.md

 Uninstallation
 --------------

 The install script can also uninstall the program.
-Just confirm, that the old version shall be removed and answer No, when it asks to continue with the installation.
-Alternatively simple delete the two files mentioned above.
+Just confirm that the old version shall be removed and answer No when it asks to continue with the installation.
+Alternatively simply delete the two files mentioned above.

 Help Wanted